Jeremie-Beucler/PCBS_spider_bias/README.md

 	random_hori_move = random.randrange(-5,6,5)
 ```

-The vertical move corresponds to the speed of the object, one of the variable of interest in the experiment.
-Thanks to the *random* function, I managed to give a random horizontal move to the stimuli (-5, 0 or 5), in order to make it look like it was moving on its own.
+The stimulus also had to rotate in the horizontal direction it was going to.

 ```
 degree_rotation = random_hori_move
 new_pos[0] += random_hori_move
 ```

-The stimulus also had to rotate in the horizontal direction it was going to.
+The last block of code was used only if the stimulus was approaching the feet in the background picture; when it crosses the threshold, the stimulus chooses the side of the screen in which it was to move diagonally.

 ```
 if new_pos[0] >= 0: